tech-with-aditya/tech-with-aditya/README.md

 - 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on Frontend projects
+- 🤔 I’m looking for help with UI/UX Design
 - 💬 Ask me about programming and development

 <!---